-To copy a fader set to a new bank location, highlight the fader set you wish to copy, touch copy to (located to the right of the move button) and touch the bank to which you wish to copy it.
-If there is currently a fader set in the destination bank, it will be overwritten.
+To copy a fader bank to a new location, highlight the bank you wish to copy, touch copy to and touch the bank to which you wish to copy it.
+If there is currently a fader bank in the destination bank, it will be overwritten.